bvi1994/marko-giphy-keyboard/tutorial.md

 Now that we know about `input` in Marko, as an excerise, lets refactor our code using the `input` keyword.

 Lets encapsulate the GIFs themselves by putting them in a `GIF` component.
-As an excerise,figure out how to create a GIF component.
+As an excerise, figure out how to create a GIF component in the components folder.
 Once created, add the following lines to the `GIF` component.

 ```html
 <div>